devpython88/nova.h/DOC.md

 This class also has a zIndex integer var.
 If you check for collision and the zindexes arent equal, it will return false.
 Great for mechanics like terraria and blashpemouses back and forth system.

+Fields:
+`acceleration: NovaVec2`: XY Speed for velocity movements `velocity: NovaVec2`: If you change this to not be 0, 0 Then every frame the object will move using acceleration towards the velocity, Be sure to call `updateMovement`

 Methods:
 `cache()`: Cache the object, make it invisible and [TITLE CARD], ahem.
 Invincible `grab()`: Decache the object, make it visible and vincible